nlac/ang-moba/README.md

 # ang-moba

-Angular.js demo let players play gomuku with each other utilizing WebRTC.
+Angular.js demo letting players play gomuku with each other utilizing WebRTC.

 Demonstrates several techniques like
 - routing